stefs92/CSCI-1850-Midterm-Project/README.md

 ### Current

 We are currently using an ensemble of fully-convolutional models with about 8 layers each.
-The convolutional blocks are based off those used by Codevilla et al (2018).
+The convolutional blocks are based on those used by Codevilla et al (2018).

 ### History